 Optimal resource productivity is an important goal in the implementation of lean production, because it has a significant impact on operating costs.
-The goal is therefore to maximize the overall output of the factory with minimal resource input.
-Lean Management focuses on increasing labour productivity to improve the following:
+The goal is therefore to maximize the factory's overall output with minimal resource input.

 Another cause of low resource productivity can be attributed to unreliable processes, for example: